-The Center for Health Care Strategies (CHCS), through support from the Robert Wood Johnson Foundation, is pursuing innovations to advance population health efforts that better meet the health and social needs of people served by Medicaid.
-Building on lessons for effective Medicaid-public health partnerships that CHCS distilled through the CDC’s 6|18 Initiative, this two-prong project focuses on collaborative opportunities for Medicaid, public health, and public sector partners to: (1) advance health equity; and (2) address food insecurity.
+The Center for Health Care Strategies (CHCS), through support from the Robert Wood Johnson Foundation, pursued innovations to advance population health efforts that better meet the health and social needs of people served by Medicaid.
+Building on lessons for effective Medicaid-public health partnerships that CHCS distilled through the CDC’s 6|18 Initiative, this two-prong project focused on collaborative opportunities for Medicaid, public health, and public sector partners to: (1) advance health equity; and (2) address food insecurity.

 Cross-Agency Partnerships for Equity